Virgin and Child with Saint Anne: Mother and daughter

 The subject of Saint Anne and the Virgin and Child was a popular subject in both painting and sculpture.
 This was due in part to its universality "—the love and tension between generations and also between humanity and the divine."
-The Anna Selbdritt style, popular in northern Germany in the 1500s, demonstrates the medieval focus on the humanity of Jesus.
-St. Anne's motherhood of Mary was viewed as mirroring Mary motherhood of Jesus.
+In the 1500s the theme became popular in Germany (Anna selbdritt) and Italy (Metterza) demonstrating the upcoming emphasis on the humanity of Jesus.
+St. Anne's motherhood of Mary was viewed as mirroring her daughter's motherhood of Jesus.
 In 1497, the German Benedictine abbot Johannes Trithemius, in his De purissima et immaculate conception virginis Marie et de festivitate sancta Annematris eius linked the Immaculate Conception of Mary to the devotion to her mother.
-While the matter of the Immaculate Conception remained a subject of debate between philosophers and theologians, the depiction of Joachim and Anne Meeting at the Golden Gate was sometimes interpreted as a symbolic representation of the conception of Mary.
+While the matter of the Immaculate Conception remained a subject of debate among philosophers and theologians, the depiction of Joachim and Anne Meeting at the Golden Gate was sometimes interpreted as a symbolic representation of the conception of Mary.
 Saint Anne was revered as the avia Christi ("grandmother of Christ"), matriarch of the Holy Kinship and exemplary mother.